Chicken Caprese Pesto Panini

 • Bread: Sourdough has a nice chewy texture and holds up well to being pressed.
 You could also use ciabatta, baguette, or any other type of bread you like.

-• Basil: Fresh basil leaves are a must for this recipe!
-They add a bright, herby flavor that takes it over the top.
+• Basil: Fresh basil is a must for this recipe!

 • Olive oil: Used for brushing on the panini press or grill pan.
 This helps it get nice and crispy when pressed.